 Working in Canada as International Students

-As international student, you may be eligible to work in Canada while studying and after you graduate.
-As a study permit holder, you may qualify to work on-campus or off-campus without an additional work permit if you meet specific criteria.
+As an international student, you may be eligible to work in Canada while studying and after you graduate.
+As a study permit holder, you may qualify to work on-campus or off-campus without an additional work permit, if you meet specific criteria.
 You may also apply for a post-graduation work permit after you graduate from an eligible institution.
 Please visit https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/work.html to learn more about working as an international student while studying.

 OFF-CAMPUS EMPLOYMENT REQUIREMENTS

 - have a valid Study Permit